maverickronin/Bite-Sized-Registry-Backup/README.md

 Pause at the end of the script before exiting.
 Default is true.

 #### $ShowProgress
 Show progress bars.
-It already updates infrequently so this only slows down things a bit instead of completely killing the performance.
+It updates somewhat infrequently as to only slows down things a bit instead of completely killing the performance.

+#### $Parallelization

+Limit to the number of concurrently running reg.exe instances.
+You can increase this slowly until performance starts to decrease.